A guide for improving wellness

 The Power of thoughts and positivity.

-Theres a lot of talk about positivity and how staying positive is important so in this blog I want to explore why, exactly, it is important for our health that we try to remain positive.
+There's a lot of talk about positivity and how staying positive is important so in this blog I want to explore why, exactly, it is important for our health that we try to remain positive.
 Especially in times of adversity like we are currently facing.
+So I hope you find this guide for improving wellness helpful.

 I thought I would start this blog post with a video of Cellular Biologist Dr Bruce Lipton explaining the power of thoughts and the affect on our genes -